- Home

 In 2008, the American Heart Association ruled that chest compressions alone (Hands Only CPR), can help sustain an adult who has just suffered a cardiac arrest until paramedics arrive.
 The lungs and blood contain enough oxygen to keep vital organs healthy for the first few minutes, as long as someone provides quality chest compressions.

-Traditional CPR - Rescue Breaths
+Traditional CPR with Rescue Breaths

 AED Device